The best things to do in Cardiff

 The vibrant city of Cardiff is bursting with things to do whatever your interests.
-With many of Cardiff’s historic, cultural, shopping and sporting attractions at its heart, Cardiff is the perfect destination for a short city break, a sporting weekend or as your starting point to explore Wales.
+With many historic, cultural, shopping and sporting attractions at its heart, discover Cardiff at your own pace with our Tootbus tour.

 The centre of Cardiff is filled with historic sites and amusement for every occasion.
 From secret winding corridors to sporting and cultural venues, and relaxing green spaces, you’ll find it all at the heart of the Welsh capital.